According to InsideView:

 Fresh content, like your blog, signals search engines that you have a web presence that is active.
 Regularly publishing a new blog is an invitation for bots to crawl and index it.

-What about your product and “About Us” pages?
-Those are essential contents, but those are….OLD.
+What about the “Products” and “About Us” pages?
+Those are essential contents, but OLD in the internet age.

 Do you like stale bread?
 I don’t.
 The search engine spiders look for fresh bread contents.